prettydiff/share-file-systems/documentation/security_model.md

 This document briefly describes some of the various security decisions in place.

 ## HTTP GET
 This application runs an HTTP server to route traffic.
-This server only accepts GET type requests from a localhost browser.
+This server only accepts GET type requests from a localhost browser for file assets.
 All other GET requests are dropped.

 ### Browser
 A web browser tab running the application will not accept or make HTTP requests to any other location than localhost.